grmnn/rust-book/notes/getting-started.md

 - Instead of saving the result of the build in the same directory as our code, Cargo stores it in the target/debug directory.

 ### Building for Release

+To compile a Rust program for a release we can use `cargo build --release` to compile it with optimizations.
+This command will create an executable in __target/release__ instead of __target/debug__.
+The optmizations make the Rust code run faster, but turning them on lengthens the time it takes for your program to compile.